 Upon acceptance to a degree, diploma or certificate program at MacEwan University, students with post-secondary/higher education completed outside of Canada and the US can Request Transfer Credit Articulation.

 For each course previously completed with similar content to a MacEwan University course, a Request Transfer Credit Articulation submission must be made which requires a detailed, descriptive course syllabus and outline.
 The course syllabus and/or outline MUST be in English and the student is responsible for having the translations completed.

 All requests for transfer credit articulations are submitted through myStudentSystem.
 Complete details are available at MacEwan.ca/Transfer.

 International Tuition Costs

 International students enrolled in Open Studies, degree, diploma or certificate programs will be assessed a minimum tuition fee equivalent to nine credits in the fall and winter terms and on a per-credit basis during the spring/summer term.
+International students enrolled in preparatory programs will be assessed a minimum tuition fee equivalent to a full-credit load in all terms.
 Refer to the International Tuition Fees table in the Fees section of the academic calendar.
 Estimated program costs for international students are also available from the university’s website at MacEwan.ca/FFI.